Doctor Who: Everything we know about Jodie Whittaker’s new Doctor - UPDATED!

 Following the announcement in July that Jodie Whittaker will play the first female incarnation of the Doctor in BBC sci-fi series Doctor Who, fans around the world have desperately scrabbled to learn anything at all about the mysterious new Time Lord taking over world-saving duties this year.

-Details surrounding the new Doctor are scarce – for now – but we’ve put together a list of the few facts we DO know about the future Tardis owner, who takes over at the end of the 2017 Christmas special.
+Details surrounding the new Doctor are scarce – for now – but now that Whittaker has finally taken over the Tardis keys from Peter Capaldi in the 2017 Christmas special, we’ve collected everything we DO know about our exciting Doctor 13.

 This article will be updated regularly.